Peninsula 400: History

-Accident
+Accidents

 On January 31, 1949, in Rock, Michigan, the Peninsula 400 had an overheated bearing on a failed traction motor that caused a derailment.
 There was one death and 15 injured.
 A similar accident happened on January 11 to the Seaboard Coast Line Orange Blossom Special, which also had an overheated bearing on a traction motor on the diesel locomotive, which then seized and caused a derailment.
 There was one death and 76 injured.
 In both cases the overheated motor froze up, which caused the wheel to stop turning and wear down a flat spot, eventually derailing the trains.

+In 1957, seven Peninsula 400 cars derailed near Brown Deer, Wisconsin, causing 22 injuries.
+In 1963, the express ran into a stopped freight train in Marinette, Wisconsin.
+Fifteen people were injured.